-Therefore, we have to be more declarative in communicating our concern about such behaviors and insist our partner find other ways to express their frustrations without dismissive, rude, or insulting comments.
+Therefore, we have to be more declarative in communicating our concern about such behaviours and insist our partner find other ways to express their frustrations without dismissive, rude or insulting comments.

-We not only need to communicate to the other person that we will not tolerate it again, we have to mean it.
-If the behavior is repeated and we do not then follow through with our warning, we are clearly communicating that the behavior is troublesome but not a deal breaker.
+We not only need to communicate with the other person that we will not tolerate it again, we have to mean it.
+If the behaviour is repeated and we do not then follow through with our warning, we are clearly communicating that the behaviour is troublesome but not a deal-breaker.

 In short, the early stages of dating are those in which an unspoken contract is formed about the rules and conduct of the relationship going forward.
 The realities we establish in the early days, weeks, and months of a romance are likely to determine the nature of the relationship going forward.

-Therefore, we have to be able to look beyond our excitement and enthusiasm, assess the behaviors and dynamics we are setting up, and address potential problems in their infancy.
-Changing behaviors and dynamics once a relationship is established is far more difficult and the degree of change we can enact at that point is usually much smaller.
+Therefore, we have to be able to look beyond our excitement and enthusiasm, assess the behaviours and dynamics we are setting up, and address potential problems in their infancy.
+Changing behaviours and dynamics once a relationship is established is far more difficult and the degree of change we can enact at that point is usually much smaller.